SAP-archive/angular-metaui/packages/metaui/docs/architecture.md

 Once rules are evaluated and list of properties is retrieved then the `MetaIncludeComponent` will take care of the rest.

 Here you can notice the second line the `<m-include-component>` that reads generated properties.
+Therefore the wrapping element
-So wrapping element `<m-context>` is responsible for pushing and the `<m-include-component>` is here for collecting whatever is available and rendering UI.
+`<m-context>` is responsible for pushing and the `<m-include-component>` is here for collecting whatever is available and rendering UI.